JeevanBodigam/RestaurantApp/README.md

 ## How to Run the Project
 ### Server-side
-- sh
-- Open Eclipse and Load the project after successful Extraction.
+- Open Eclipse and Load the project as Maven project after successful Extraction.
 - Open main application class
 - Right click and select Run as spring boot application
 - Project will start on a default port